Niilo Koponen: Education

-He attended Cooper Union with a major in civil engineering from 1947 to 1948, then attended what is now known as Central State College in Wilberforce, Ohio with a B.S.
+He attended Cooper Union with a major in civil engineering from 1947 to 1948.
+He then attended what is now known as Central State College in Wilberforce, Ohio graduating with a B.S.
 1952 in social administration and sociology.
 In 1957, Koponen received a B.Ed from the University of Alaska in education and anthropology, along with a teaching certificate.
-In 1958-59, he and his family moved for him to study anthropology from the London School of Economics, where he received honors.
-In 1964-66, the family again left Fairbanks, where he studied educational administration at Harvard University's Graduate School of Education and received his doctorate.
+In 1958-59, he and his family moved for him to study anthropology at the London School of Economics, where he matriculated with honors.
+In 1964-66, the family again left Fairbanks, in order to study educational administration at Harvard University's Graduate School of Education and earned his doctorate there.

 Move to Alaska

-At that point, he married a Boston-born student from the adjacent Antioch College (they met folk dancing) and they moved to Fairbanks, Alaska in 1952 with his wife, homesteading 160 acres on Chena Ridge and they raised five children.
+At that point, he married a Boston-born student from the nearby Yellow Springs campus of Antioch College whom he met while folk dancing).
+They moved to Fairbanks, Alaska in 1952, homesteading 160 acres on Chena Ridge and raising five children.

 He worked several jobs, including as an electrician on the F.E.
 Company's gold dredges.
 Koponen's resumé was very extensive.

-He taught in elementary school and was principal of University Park Elementary School of the Fairbanks North Star Borough School District.
+He taught in elementary school and was principal of the University Park Elementary School of the Fairbanks North Star Borough School District.
 He resurrected the Fairbanks branch of Head Start, serving as Executive Director 1972-1976.